dubschro/odroid-n2/README.md

 mode.
 This isn't specific to the odroid, but I find that cheap SSD enclosures tend to go hand-in-hand with SBC enthusiasts 😅.

-## Root / Home Volumes on external SSD with LVM2
+## Root and Home Volumes on external SSD with LVM2
 I am not going to go into the details (at this time, maybe later) about how I do this, but I will give you the details on the prerequisites.
 I will leave out the gory details about setting up your VGs, LVs, and tar transferring